MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/reusage-of-guides-across-sites.md

 ﻿---
 title: Reusage of guides across sites
-description: Learn about using guides across multiple sites and how to avoid issues ms.date: 03/13/2023 ms.topic: conceptual
+description: Learn about using guides across multiple sites in a regulated industry and how to avoid issues ms.date: 03/13/2023 ms.topic: conceptual
 author: davepinch
 ms.author: davepinch
 ms-reviewer: m-hartmann
+ms.custom: bap-template
 ---

 # Reusage of guides across sites